Terms of Service

 18.2.2.
 Importantly, you acknowledge that a catastrophic disk failure or other similar event could result in the loss of all of the data related to your account.
 You agree and understand that it is your responsibility to backup your data to your personal computer or external storage device and to ensure such backups are secure.

 18.3.
 Limitation of Liability.
-In no event shall Company or its licensors or suppliers be liable to you for any claims arising from your use with the Service, including without limitation for special, incidental, or consequential damages, lost profits, lost data or confidential or other information, loss of privacy, costs of procurement of substitute goods or services, failure to meet any duty including without limitation of good faith or of reasonable care, negligence, or otherwise, regardless of the foreseeability of those damages or of any advice or notice given to Company or its licensors and suppliers arising out of or in connection with your use of the Service.
-This limitation shall apply regardless of whether the damages arise out of breach of contract, tort, or any other legal theory or form of action.
-You agree that this limitation of liability represents a reasonable allocation of risk and is a fundamental element of the basis of the bargain between Company and you.
+In no event shall Company or its licensors or suppliers be liable to you for any indirect, incidental, special, consequential, or punitive damages (including without limitation damages for lost profits or lost revenues), whether caused by the acts or omissions of Company, Company Parties, or Quimbee users, or their agents or representatives, regardless of the foreseeability of those damages or of any advice or notice given to Company or its licensors and suppliers arising out of or in connection with your use of the Service.
+Furthermore, in no event shall Company’s or its licensors’ or suppliers’ total cumulative liability exceed the greater of: (a) the amount you paid Company for your use of the Service in the prior three (3) months, and (b) the sum of one hundred dollars ($100).
+These limitations shall apply regardless of whether the damages arise out of breach of contract, tort, or any other legal theory or form of action.
+You agree that these limitations of liability represents a reasonable allocation of risk and is a fundamental element of the basis of the bargain between Company and you.
 The Service would not be provided without such limitations.

 18.4.
 Application of Disclaimers.
 The above disclaimers, waivers, and limitations do not in any way limit any other disclaimer of warranties or any other limitation of liability in any other agreement between you and Company or between you and any of Company’s licensors and suppliers.
 Some jurisdictions may not allow the exclusion of certain implied warranties or the limitation of certain damages, so some of the above disclaimers, waivers, and limitations of liability may not apply to you.
 Company’s licensors and suppliers are intended third-party beneficiaries of these disclaimers, waivers, and limitations.
 No advice or information, whether oral or written, obtained by you through the Service or otherwise shall alter any of the disclaimers or limitations stated in this section.